 In reality, it just provides a way for you to store your equipment offsite, so you do not have to hear noisy mining rigs running 24 hours per day.
 The process can also help you boost your ROI.

 Colocation, also referred to as colo, refers to renting space for your mining rigs at a third-party data center.
-Doing so saves you from keeping them at home or at your office.
+Doing so saves you from keeping them at home or your office.
 The co-location center provides space within a building, electricity, cooling, hosting bandwidth, and security.
-Typically, you can rent a partial, half or full rack or cabinet and these facilities accept both ASICs and GPUs.
+Typically, you can rent a mining spot for your hardware and these facilities accept both ASICs and GPUs.

 Major Reasons to Use a Storage Center